 We offer a variety of activities and programs for all ages every Sunday.
 Exact programming may vary due to Covid 19 risk assessments and other factors.
-Masks and social distancing are required for all indoor activities.

 Class Descriptions for winter/spring 2022.

 2nd and 4th Sundays, Preschool (age 3 and fully toilet-trained) through first grade